Skip to main content

 Bio

-Serena Kim is an assistant professor of research methods in the School of Public and International Affairs at NC State University.
-Her research lies at the intersection of data science, public policy and collective action problems, with a primary focus on the energy transition.
-Her published work has appeared in the Energy Policy, Applied Energy, SSM – Population Health, EPJ Data Science and Policy Studies Journal among other peer-reviewed journals.
-Her research has been featured in the New York Times, Washington Post, ScienceDaily and other media outlets.
+Serena Kim’s research focuses on the intersection of data science and collective action, particularly in the areas of energy and infrastructure policy.
+She develops software, tools, and models that leverage diverse data sources and artificial intelligence to address real-world challenges.
+Her published work has appeared in the Journal of Computational Social Science, Energy Policy, Applied Energy, SSM – Population Health, EPJ Data Science and Policy Studies Journal among other peer-reviewed journals.
+Her research has been featured in the New York Times, Washington Post, and other media outlets.
 Prior to her current position, she was a research associate in the College of Engineering, Design, and Computing and a scholar in residence in the School of Public Affairs at the University of Colorado Denver for four years.
 During this time, she taught graduate courses on evidence-based decision-making, public policy analysis, and research and analytic methods.

 Projects